 The brand was bought by Norton & Sons in the 1930s and lived as a set of deeds in a back-room trunk, until it was resurrected in 2009 by current guv'nor Patrick Grant.

-They originally supplied sporting and military goods to the royalty and the nobility of the time, as well as Winston Churchill, Cary Grant, David Niven and other prominent figures.
+They originally supplied sporting and military goods to the royalty and the nobility of the time, as well as celebrities, luminaries, nobility and politicians, such as Winston Churchill, Cary Grant, David Niven and many other prominent figures.

 With little or no web presence and a very tight budget, we developed the site over five days in an unused room at the Collective offices – plundering the local art shop for as much Tautz yellow paints as possible, working with photographer Jon Challicom to help us create a beautiful diorama story of the brand and its illustrious history.